Skip to main content

 What is a 'death in custody'?

 A 'death in custody' is a generic term which refers to deaths of those in the custody of the State.
+For a prosecution to be considered, there also has to be suspected culpability in relation to the death.
 A non-fatal shooting or severe and extensive injury is not sufficient; there must be a death.
-However, a death in a road traffic incident, even if the person who dies is under arrest and heading towards a police station in a police car, is not a death in custody.

 The deceased must have been 'in custody'.
 The following list illustrates some circumstances that may apply to this definition: